lwdsw/Kiln/README.md

 - 🤖 **Synthetic Data Generation**: Generate training data with our interactive visual tooling.
 - 🤝 **Team Collaboration**: Git-based version control for your AI datasets.
 Intuitive UI makes it easy to collaborate with QA, PM, and subject matter experts on structured data (examples, prompts, ratings, feedback, issues, etc.).
 - 📝 **Auto-Prompts**: Generate a variety of prompts from your data, including chain-of-thought, few-shot, and multi-shot.
-- 🌐 **Wide Model and Provider Support**: Use almost any model via Ollama, OpenAI, OpenRouter, Fireworks, Groq, or AWS.
+- 🌐 **Wide Model and Provider Support**: Use any model via Ollama, OpenAI, OpenRouter, Fireworks, Groq, AWS, or any OpenAI compatible API.
 - 🧑‍💻 **Open-Source Library and API**: Our Python library and OpenAPI REST API are MIT open source.
 - 🔒 **Privacy-First**: We can't see your data.
 Bring your own API keys or run locally with Ollama.
 - 🗃️ **Structured Data**: Build AI tasks that speak JSON.